spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### Multithreaded connection removed

-The old `MultiThreadedSpatialOSConnectionHandler` has been removed and the method `SpatialOSConnectionHandlerBuilder.SetThreadingMode` has been removed to reflect this change.
+The `MultiThreadedSpatialOSConnectionHandler` has been removed and the method `SpatialOSConnectionHandlerBuilder.SetThreadingMode` has been removed to reflect this change.

 ### WorkerConnector changes